 Our shareholders have authorized the issuance of 1.125 billion shares of common stock (par value of \$0.20).
-At December 31, 2022, 241 million shares were issued and outstanding and 38 million shares were unissued but encumbered for outstanding stock options, restricted stock, restricted stock units, performance stock units, and dividend equivalent units for employee compensation and remaining authority for stock-based compensation plans.
-See Notes to Consolidated Financial Statements, Note 14, "Stockholders' Equity" for additional details.
+At December 31, 2023, 220 million shares were issued and outstanding and 36 million shares were unissued but encumbered for outstanding stock options, restricted stock, restricted stock units, performance stock units, and dividend equivalent units for employee compensation and remaining authority for stock-based compensation plans.
+See Notes to Consolidated Financial Statements, Note 14, "Stockholders' Equity" in this Form 10-K for additional details.